Riadh-Dz/product-preview-card-component-main/README.md

 ![Design preview for the Product preview card component coding challenge](./design/desktop-preview.jpg)

-this is just a challage I did from #Frontend Mentor to improve my skills
+this is just a challange I did from #Frontend Mentor to improve my skills
 ## The challenge

 Your challenge is to build out this product preview card component and get it looking as close to the design as possible.